bakdata/gradle-avro-plugin/README.md

 **NOTE**: Pre-1.10 versions used a different publishing process/namespace.
 It is strongly recommended to upgrade to a newer version.
 Further details can be found in the [change log](CHANGES.md).

-* Currently tested against Java 17-19
+* Currently tested against Java 11, and 17-24
-    * Though not supported yet, tests are also run against Java 20 to provide early notification of potential incompatibilities.
-    * Java 19 support requires Gradle 7.6 or higher (as per Gradle's release notes)
+    * Java 24 support requires Gradle 8.14 or higher (as per Gradle's release notes)
-    * Java 18 support requires Gradle 7.5 or higher (as per Gradle's release notes)
+    * Java 23 support requires Gradle 8.10 or higher (as per Gradle's release notes)
-    * Java 17 support requires Gradle 7.3 or higher (as per Gradle's release notes)
+    * Java 22 support requires Gradle 8.7 or higher (as per Gradle's release notes)
+    * Java 8-21 support requires Gradle 8.4 or higher (versions lower than 8.4 are no longer supported)
-* Currently built against Gradle 7.6
+* Currently built against Gradle 8.14.4
-    * Currently tested against Gradle 5.1-5.6.4 and 6.0-7.6
+    * Currently tested against Gradle 8.4-8.14.4
 * Currently built against Avro 1.12.1
-    * Currently tested against Avro 1.11.0-1.12.1
+    * Currently tested against Avro 1.12.1
+    * Avro 1.11.0-1.11.5 were last supported in version 1.9.1
     * Avro 1.9.0-1.10.2 were last supported in version 1.2.1
 * Support for Kotlin
     * Dropped integration with the Kotlin plugin in plugin version 1.4.0, as Kotlin 1.7.x would require compile-time dependency on a specific Kotlin version